James the Red Engine: James in The Railway Series

-James in Thomas & Friends (the television series)
+James in Thomas & Friends

-Unlike the books, the TV episode "Thomas and the Breakdown Train" had a red-coloured James from the beginning (most likely done for cost reasons).
-For unknown reasons, James has also appeared in all episodes before "Thomas and the Breakdown Train" even though this story established him as being a new engine.
+Unlike the books, the TV episode "Thomas and the Breakdown Train" had James in his red colour from the beginning.
+For unknown reasons, James also appeared in all episodes before "Thomas and the Breakdown Train" even though this story established him as being a new engine.

-Like in the books, James is very proud of his red paintwork and does not like getting dirty.
-This can often get him into trouble.
+Like in the books, James is very proud of his red paintwork and hates getting dirty, which often gets him into trouble.

-James appears in every Thomas movie (one of only four characters to do so, the others being Thomas, Henry, and Gordon), but only has major roles in four of them.
+James is one of only four characters that appears in every Thomas & Friends film, but only has major roles in four of them.

-He appears as one of the leads of the 2013 movie King of the Railway, in which he, Thomas, and Percy assist in the restoration of Ulfstead Castle and the construction of the Earl of Sodor’s estate.
+He is one of the leads of the 2013 film Thomas & Friends: King of the Railway, in which he, Thomas, and Percy assist in the restoration of Ulfstead Castle and the construction of the Earl of Sodor’s estate.

-James appears as the main antagonist of the 2014 film Tale of the Brave.
-Here, he pulls a prank on Percy which leads the latter to think there is a monster on the island.
-They make amends after Percy saves James from a rockslide at the quarry.
+James is the main antagonist of the 2014 film Thomas & Friends: Tale of the Brave.
+He pulls a prank on Percy which leads the latter to think there is a monster on the island.
+They make amends after Percy saves James from a rockslide.

-In the film The Adventure Begins, which retells the first seven episodes of the show, James appears in his original black livery.
-In this version, James arrived on Sodor before Thomas and is the engine Annie and Clarabel originally belonged to, unlike in the books and the original TV adaptation.
-In the book and the original episode, James crashes out of sight offscreen which prompts Thomas to get the breakdown train.
-In this version, Thomas instead chases after the runaway James to try and stop him, but this ultimately fails and James crashes into a field.
+Thomas & Friends: The Adventure Begins retells the first seven episodes of the show, with some alterations; most notably, James appears in his original black livery from the second book.
+In this version, James arrived on Sodor before Thomas and is the engine Annie and Clarabel originally belonged to.
+Thomas chases after the runaway James but fails to stop him and James crashes into a field.
 Thomas then gets the breakdown train, has James put back on the tracks, and takes him to the Steamworks.
-James comes back some time later, now painted in his familiar red, but finds his twin coaches have been designated Thomas' for his new branch line's use.
+James comes back some time later, now painted in his familiar red, but finds that his two coaches have been assigned to Thomas's newly acquired branch line.

-In the 2017 movie Journey Beyond Sodor, After Henry is injured and prevented from taking a freight train to the mainland, James is assigned the transport.
-However, as James has been teasing Thomas for always being stuck on his branch line, Thomas takes the train instead to spite him.
-When Thomas goes missing, James volunteers to go look for him in hopes of being praised as a hero.
-After some investigation, he uncovers Frankie and Hurricane's deception on Thomas' whereabouts.
-However, he is imprisoned in a large steelworks that Thomas had escaped from earlier and is forced to work there.
+In the 2017 film Journey Beyond Sodor, Henry is prevented from taking a freight train to the mainland, so James is assigned to take his place.
+James has been teasing Thomas for being stuck on his branch line, so Thomas takes the train to spite him.
+James volunteers to go find the missing Thomas in the hope of being praised as a hero.
+After some investigation, he uncovers and is imprisoned in a large steelworks that Thomas had escaped from earlier and is forced to work there.
 He is eventually rescued by Thomas and a group of misfit experimental engines.